V-Soboleva/3d-medical-ssl/README.md

 ## Requirements

-An optional first step, which will make everything easier
+An optional first step to create a python environment for the project
 ```
 conda create --name 3d-medical-ssl python=3.8
 conda activate 3d-medical-ssl